Join me for a deep dive into rock climbing in Tasmania, where we cover the biggest routes over 300m.

 If the weather is coming down like cats and dogs across the alpine areas, it might be best to head east to the picturesque Freycinet peninsula.
 Freycinet is home to plenty of bouldering and smaller wall climbing, but also has two 300m+ routes.
 If you want something more challenging, there is the Griphon route coming in at 280m and grade 19 .
 The Hazards are a coastal area near the famous Wineglass bay and are one of the most popular places to go rock climbing in Tasmania for the locals.
 Unlike much of Tasmania’s dolerite climbing, the Hazards offer a change with granite rock lining the coast.

-If you are after a more accessible wall, the Sentinel Range is only a short walk from Gordon River Rd in Tasmania’s south west and does not require overnight camping equipment.
+If you are after a more accessible wall within a few hours drive if Hobart, the Sentinel Range is only a short walk from Gordon River Rd in Tasmania’s south west and does not require overnight camping equipment.
 This quartzite wall offers views of the stunning Lake Gordon and two epic climbs over 300m.
 Accomodation is available nearby in Maydena, a popular mountain biking town, or at the Pedder Wilderness Lodge down the road.

 Up next we have Procyon peak.
 Housed part way along the incredibly beautiful and notoriously tough Western Arthur Range, this peak is sure to please both your inner climber and walker.
 We’re convinced that it’s home to a dragon’s den, but the good news is it’s definitely home to an epic 300m+ climb.
 Bring your sword.